hyperledger-labs/splice/.github/ISSUE_TEMPLATE/cut-release-and-deploy.md

     - Check whether any important changes are missing, for example by briefly comparing the release notes with `git log 0.x.z..` (replace `0.x.z` with the preg version)
   - [ ] Update `cluster/deployment/*/.envrc.vars`, bumping the release version.
     - Currently, the affected env vars are `OVERRIDE_VERSION`, `CHARTS_VERSION`, and `MULTI_VALIDATOR_IMAGE_VERSION`.
-    - Do NOT change `CN_DEPLOYMENT_FLUX_REF`.
+    - Do NOT change `SPLICE_DEPLOYMENT_FLUX_REF`.
 This value is used by the operator to determine what to deploy, and we do not want to change any deployment yet.
   - [ ] Make sure the merge commit has a `[release]` tag so it gets published as a non-snapshot version.
 You may have to edit the commit message when pressing the merge button in the GitHub UI.
 - [ ] Create a release branch called `release-line-0.x.y` from the merged commit with the `[release]` tag
   - Note: release branches are subject to branch protect rules.
 Once you push the branch, you need to open PRs to make further changes.